BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 Once the user is on the requesting entry point, the next thing to do is add an amount to be requested.
 Users should be able easily toggle between entering amounts in sats, bitcoin, or the users local currency by single tapping the amount field.
 More on entering amounts on our [Units & Symbols page]({{ "/guide/designing-products/units-and-symbols/" | relative_url }}).

 Users can also skip entering an amount, as there are scenarios where the sender is deciding the amount to send.
-No amount requests also limit both parties exposure to price volatility as the bitcoin price in fiat terms could change between requesting and the payment being sent.
+Requests without an amount also limit both parties exposure to price volatility, as the bitcoin price in fiat terms could change between requesting and the payment being sent.

 <div class="image-slide-gallery">